SAP Articles

 What Happens When CRM Fails?

 I once spoke with a VP of Sales at a global manufacturing firm.
 They had SAP running their back-end, but their sales team used a separate CRM.
-It didn’t sync.
+The systems didn’t sync with each other.
 Orders were delayed, customer complaints piled up, and forecasting was a mess.

 When they moved to SAP Sales Cloud, everything changed.
 Sales reps could see real-time stock availability.
 Support teams had instant access to order history.
 Customers got faster responses.